A complete guide to OCR Gateway GCSE Biology

 OCR Gateway GCSE Biology is tiered.
 Foundation Tier covers grades 1–5 and Higher Tier covers grades 4–9.
 The same topics appear on both tiers, but Higher Tier papers contain harder questions and additional Higher-only content (such as protein synthesis in B5 and detailed homeostasis in B3).

 Your school usually decides which tier you sit, based on mock exam results and class assessments.
 If you sit Foundation and score above the boundary for grade 5, you will be awarded a 5.
-If you sit Higher and score below the grade 4 boundary, you will be ungraded (U), with no safety net of a grade 3.
+Higher-tier students who narrowly miss grade 4 are awarded a safety-net grade 3 (Ofqual's allowed-grade rule).
+Below that the result is U.

 Grade boundaries change every year.
 OCR publishes the official boundaries on results day each August.